2003 New York Mets season

 The 2003 New York Mets season was the 42nd regular season for the Mets.
-They went 66-95 and finished 5th in the NL East.
-They were managed by Art Howe.
-They played home games at Shea Stadium.
+They went 66–95 and finished fifth in the National League East, thirty-four and a half games behind the first place Atlanta Braves.
+This was the first season under full ownership of Fred Wilpon, who decided in the offseason to replace Bobby Valentine with Art Howe as manager; previously, Howe had managed the Oakland Athletics for the past seven seasons.
+The Mets played home games at Shea Stadium.